drshahizan/software-engineering/proposal/submission/sec02/program/readme.md

 **Data Analysis**:
   The app will not require complex data analysis since it primarily serves as a scheduling tool.
 However, basic data analysis such as appointment statistics and user activity tracking can be implemented using PHP's built-in analytics tools.

-**Hardware and Software Requirements**:
+**Hardware Requirements**:
-  The hardware requirements for the app are minimal, with a basic web server and a MongoDB database server being sufficient.
-The software requirements include Node.js, MongoDB, and any necessary libraries and frameworks.
+  The hardware requirements for the app are minimal, with a basic web server and aPHP database server being sufficient.

 **Data Visualization**:
 The app does require complex data analysis, data visualization tools are not necessary.